Appealing a tax credit decision

 You can request a mandatory reconsideration by telephone or in writing (either online or by post) using form WTC/AP.
 We recommend you send the request in writing and keep a copy of the form.
 If you send the request by post, we suggest you get proof of postage.

-Under the old appeal process (for decisions made before 6 April 2014), if HMRC refused a late appeal it would be up to the Tribunal to decide whether it could be accepted.
-For some time, HMRC have taken the view that under the new rules, there is no right of appeal against HMRC’s refusal to allow a late mandatory reconsideration request.
-Recent case law suggests that if HMRC refuse to allow a late mandatory reconsideration, you can appeal to the independent tribunal to consider whether to accept the late request.
+If HMRC refuse your late request, you can appeal directly to the Tribunal and they will decide if a late appeal can be accepted.
+This is now similar to the old appeal process (for decisions made before 6 April 2014), where if HMRC refused a late appeal it would be up to the Tribunal to decide whether it could be accepted.
 We recommend getting advice from a welfare rights adviser if you wish to pursue a late request for mandatory reconsideration that HMRC have refused.

 Sometimes HMRC will write to you asking for further information.
 The letter may tell you that HMRC will not change their decision unless you can send additional evidence and it may ask you to indicate whether you want to withdraw your mandatory reconsideration request (any overpayment would remain) or whether you want to send additional evidence.
 The letter is silent on the third option which is to allow the mandatory reconsideration to continue.
 You should seek advice before withdrawing your mandatory reconsideration request.